 Receive eConsults 24 hours a day (recommended setting)

 By default, eConsult is available to patients 24 hours a day, 7 days a week with no limit on the number of eConsults patients can submit.

 When the service is not available patients will still be able to access self-help content, but they will not be able to start a consultation questionnaire (unless you have decided they can access a clinical review).
 If you would like to implement these changes, we recommend that you let your patients know the reason why they may not be able to access eConsult at all hours.

 Set consultation limits (capping)

 You can set daily caps for all eConsults - you can set different caps for each day of the week, Monday to Sunday.
 If you don't want to set a limit, you can leave the box blank.

 You can also choose to exclude Long Term Condition/clinical review templates and responses from patients from the cap and demand management as a whole

 With capping, we are trying to limit the chance of your practice receiving eConsults above your desired limit.
-To do this, we stop patients from starting a consultation when 90% of your cap number is reached.
+To do this, we stop patients from starting a consultation when the number of consultations started (not submitted) meets the cap.